rticommunity/rtiperftest/srcDoc/execution.rst

 The test is provided in C++ (Modern and Traditional APIs), C#, and Java.
 The list below identifies how to run the executables, once you have built them, and how to pass configuration parameters to them.
-For detailed descriptions of the test parameters, see See *Test Parameters Section*.
+For detailed descriptions of the test parameters, see :ref:`Test Parameters for Publishing and Subscribing Applications`.
 For example test configurations, see the *Example Command Lines* section.

 When running the test, keep in mind that a throughput test will necessarily place a heavy load on your network and potentially on your